 One of the West’s most iconic rivers, the Rio Grande flows nearly 2,000 miles from Colorado’s San Juan Mountains to the Gulf of Mexico.
 After a swift descent from its headwaters, the river enters the high San Luis Valley, where it forms channel-meanders, lush wetlands and vibrant riparian habitat.
 Although much of the lower Rio Grande has been diverted or impounded by dams, extensive reaches of the upper river remain critical to imperiled fish and wildlife and offer excellent recreation opportunities.
 In these upper reaches, Western Rivers Conservancy is working on multiple projects to purchase and protect over seven miles of riverfront and riparian habitat along the Rio Grande.

-In 2016, WRC purchased two San Luis Valley properties—Brownie Hills and the Olguin Ranch.
+In 2016, WRC purchased two San Luis Valley properties: the 17,019-acre Brownie Hills property and the 1,167-acre Olguin Ranch.
 Both lie within the congressionally designated Rio Grande Natural Area, between the Alamosa National Wildlife Refuge and New Mexico’s Rio Grande Wild and Scenic River corridor.

 The wet meadows, river oxbows and riparian corridors of the Rio Grande floodplain provide crucial feeding, resting and breeding habitat for over 200 bird species.
 Because the San Luis Valley sits at the western edge of the Central Flyway, thousands of birds, including 95 percent of the Rocky Mountain’s sandhill cranes, migrate through the valley.
 Rocky Mountain elk, Rocky Mountain bighorn sheep, mule deer, coyote, porcupine, beaver, endangered Mexican jumping mouse and large concentrations of bald eagles all inhabit the area.